epiverse-trace/tutorials-middle/learners/reference.md

 ## G
 [Generation time]{#generationtime}
 :  Distribution of time between infection of an index case and infection of its secondary cases.
-Most commonly, the generation time distribution is estimated from data on the [serial interval](#serialinterval) distribution of an infection ([Cori et al. 2017](https://royalsocietypublishing.org/doi/10.1098/rstb.2016.0371)).
+Most commonly, the generation time distribution is commonly estimated from data on the [serial interval](#serialinterval) distribution of an infection ([Cori et al. 2017](https://royalsocietypublishing.org/doi/10.1098/rstb.2016.0371)).

 [Growth rate]{#growth}
 : The exponential growth rate tells us how much cases are increasing or decreasing at the start of an epidemic.
 It gives us a measure of speed of transmission, see [Dushoff & Park, 2021](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2020.1556).